Family Traditions: Holiday Traditions, Importance, And Respect

 Medically reviewed by Melissa Guarnaccia, LCSW and Dr. April Brewer, DBH, LPC

-Family traditions can be thought of as activities in which families engage together throughout their lives and pass down from generation to generation.
-They can involve various events, stories, songs, gifts, or meals.
+Family traditions can be thought of as activities in which families and loved ones engage together throughout their lives and pass down from generation to generation.
+They can involve various events, stories, songs, gifts, or meals; anything that contributes to creating a memorable moment that can remind families of their bond.
 Some families have traditions rooted in religious or cultural beliefs, while others may be unique to their family unit.
-Traditions of families can provide ways to bond, show respect, and build a common family identity.
-However, some family members may choose not to participate in traditions, and there may be other ways to maintain a close relationship with them, including practicing respect, appreciation, and open communication.
+Traditions of families can provide ways to bond, increase feelings of belonging, show respect, and build a common and meaningful family identity.
+However, some family members may choose not to be present and participate in traditions, and there may be other ways to maintain a close relationship with them, including practicing respect, appreciation, and open communication.
 For help navigating family relationship challenges, consider reaching out to a licensed therapist.

 Getty/Vadym Pastukh